Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 ### O-TX

-It is short for the transaction of Omni-UTXO.
+It is short for the transaction of OMNI-UTXO.

 #### Data structure of O-TX